 Here are just a few ways to extend and change up the learning:

-- Reread the book with the kiddo, and let her reread herself as often as she’d like to.
+- Reread the book with the child, and let her reread herself as often as she’d like to.

 - Make the repetitive sentences into a pocket chart.
 Keep the illustrations separate, but also in the pocket chart.
 Children can match the appropriate illustration to each sentence.